-The Bachelor of Arts (B.A.) in Physics degree program is designed to provide students with a variety of career choices.
-The Bachelor of Science (B.S.) in Physics degree program provides students with a comprehensive foundation of physics and is a solid foundation for further graduate study in physics or a related field.
+The Bachelor of Arts (BA) in Physics degree program is designed to prepare students for a variety of career choices.
+The Bachelor of Science (BS) in Physics degree program provides students with a comprehensive foundation in physics and is a solid foundation for graduate study in physics or a related ﬁeld.
 A very attractive option for many students majoring in another discipline is to pursue a minor in physics.
-We offer a large variety of course options for students to tailor the minor in physics to match their particular future career interests.
+We offer a large variety of course options for students to tailor the minor in physics to match their future career interests.
 A physics minor on your transcript will not go unnoticed!

 See how other students found their fit below with this major!

 Alumni Highlights Heading link

 Below is a sample of how UIC alumni have applied their physics major to a professional path!

 - Data Systems Coordinator, Mrkterv Holdings, Inc.

 - Imaging Science Lead, Tempus, Inc.

 - Radiation Safety Technician, Environmental Health and Safety Office, University of Illinois at Chicago